caxlsx/caxlsx_rails/README.md

 * If it says your template is missing, check that its extension is `.xlsx.axlsx`.
 * If you get the error `uninitialized constant Mime::XSLX` you have used `format.xslx` instead of `format.xlsx`, or something similar.

+### Generated Files Can't Be Opened
+### Invalid Byte Sequence in UTF-8

+Both these errors appear to be caused by Rails applying a layout to the template.
+Passing `layout: false` to `render :xlsx` should fix this issue.
+Version 0.5.0 attempts to fix this issue.

+So far this error has not been reproducible by me.
+If you get this error, please consider creating a shared repo so the bug can be found.

 ### Rails 4.2 changes

 Before Rails 4.2 you could call: